coderedtails/blog/actor_paradigm_v2.md

 The nature of these routes allows you to adapt dispatching messages to your actors.
 Here are some of the more interesting `Routes`:

-*   `RoundRobinRoutingLogic`: each of the actors in the pool just takes turns.
-Good for jobs that will roughly take the same time distributing the load evenly.
+*   `RoundRobinRoutingLogic`: each of the actors receives messages in turns.
+This is good for jobs that will roughly take the same time leading to an even load distribution.
 *   `SmallestMailboxRoutingLogic`: The time for the task may vary so assign the message to the actor with the least pending messages to keep the load approximately even.
 *   `ScatterGatherFirstCompletedRouteLogic`: Your task is idempotent and latency critical, so have all actors deal with it and the original sender gets the first response that comes through.